 Generally, when people are in their 50s, the ability to taste and smell starts to gradually diminish.
 Both senses are needed to enjoy the full range of flavors in food.
 The tongue can identify only five basic tastes: sweet, sour, bitter, salt, and a relatively newly identified taste called umami (commonly described as meaty or savory).
 The sense of smell is needed to distinguish more subtle and complex flavors (such as raspberry).

-As people age, taste buds on the tongue decrease in number and sensitivity.
+As people age, taste buds on the tongue decrease in sensitivity.
 This change affects tasting sweet and salt more than bitter and sour.
 The ability to smell diminishes because the lining of the nose becomes thinner and drier and the nerve endings in the nose deteriorate.
 However, the change is slight, usually affecting only subtle smells.
 Because of these changes, many foods tend to taste bitter, and foods with subtle smells may taste bland.

 The mouth tends to feel dry more often, partly because less saliva is produced.
 Dry mouth further reduces the ability to taste food.